 We helped a large regional bank prioritize which online banking features to build based on co-design sessions with actual customers.
 We also facilitated an ideation workshop to align the bank's UX team and Marketing team around a shared roadmap.

-Design Researcher responsible for client communications, recruiting, creation of research methodology, facilitation of research, facilitation of ideation workshop, creation of deliverables, and delivery of final presentation.
+client communications, recruiting, creation of research methodology, facilitation of research, facilitation of ideation workshop, creation of deliverables, and delivery of final presentation.

 11 week co-design project

 A large regional bank released a new online banking platform that enabled customers to track spending in various categories, set monthly budgets, create savings goals, and track their upcoming bills.
 After the release, the bank's UX team identified lots of problems & limitations of the platform, while the marketing team identified entirely new features that they wanted to quickly release.
 Additionally, both groups were curious about how millennials used the new platform compared to other demographics.
 How might we improve the newly released online banking platform based on customer needs?

 - Understand how online banking platform usage differed across different demographics

 - Discover what customers need when navigating their personal finances